Clever-ISA/ACI-Registry/README.md

 * The public name of the class,
 * The name and contact information (email address) for the person or organization who owns and maintains the subclass registry for the class id.
 Each class registrant must maintain a registry for subclasses and rules for subclass registration within that registry.,
 * The name and contact information (email address) for the person filing the registration and who is responsible for the registration,
-* The name and contact information of the registrar, Clever-ISA Project <chorman@lcdev.xyz>.
+* The name and contact information of the registrar, Clever-ISA Project <cleverisa@lcdev.xyz>.

 Class ID filings are reviewed according to standard Clever-ISA Governance.